 Lyndall Fernie, is our lead tutor for Interior Design Short Courses at Chelsea College of Arts (UAL).
-In this Q&A tells us about her background in Interior Design, the industry in general and shares her thoughts on how to become an interior design.
+In this Q&A tells us about her background in Interior Design, the industry in general and shares her thoughts on how to become an interior designer.
 Lyndall then answers some quickfire questions on Moodboards.

 Tell us a bit about yourself and your path to interior design